Updated August 2026 · Verified against National Aboriginal Capital Corporations Association (NACCA) guidelines

 Program Description

-A limited partnership investment fund managed by NACCA that pools capital from institutional investors (including the federal government, BDC, EDC, and Farm Credit Canada) and deploys it to approximately 59 Indigenous Financial Institutions across Canada, which extend business loans to Indigenous entrepreneurs.
-Budget 2024 added $150 million, bringing total committed capital to over $300 million.
+A limited partnership investment fund managed by NACCA that pools capital from accredited investors (including the federal government, BDC, EDC, and Farm Credit Canada) and deploys it to Indigenous Financial Institutions across Canada, which extend business loans to Indigenous entrepreneurs.
+NACCA reports CAD $153 million currently committed to the fund.
 Entrepreneurs apply through their regional IFI, not directly to the fund.

 Eligibility Requirements